amjadz/Clima/README.md

 ## Features

 - Used Swift to program the functionality.
-- Used Alamofire coccapod to get the network response.
+- Used Alamofire cocoapod to get the network response.
-- Used SwifyJSON to parse the JSON object.
+- Used SwifyJSON cocoapod to parse the JSON object.
 - Used the OpenWeatherMap api to get weather data.
 ---